 - Magnesium Crystals: I don’t particularly like the feel of oils on my skin so I prefer magnesium crystals.
 I use Ancient Minerals, which can be added to baths and foot baths.
-I use a cup in a hot magnesium bath twice a week and replenish my minerals while I relax.
+I add a cup in a hot magnesium bath twice a week and replenish my minerals while I relax.

 - Though Epsom salts also contain magnesium, I can’t tolerate them as they are in the form of magnesium sulfates.
 I have recently been working with a genetic expert and I have discovered that I have a double genetic mutation that does not allow my liver sulfation detoxification pathway to process sulfur efficiently.
 That explains why, when I did a floating tank that contained Epsom salts with a friend a few years ago he felt wonderful and it made me feel tired and generally unwell.

 I hope this article has helped you get the appreciation for this wonderful mineral.
 Fixing it is easy and has helped many women rebalance their hormones quickly.